nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 License file, may be of txt or html format.

 #### meta.json
 Main description file of module.
-A little bit extended in comparison with the same file for plugin.
 This file is required for module building, in order to be able to build module package.
 Example of meta.json file for module:
 ```json
 {
 	"package"             : "System",